-The Board is directed by law and given discretion to prudently invest the retirement plan assets.
-The purpose of this statement of Policy is to assist ACERA in effectively supervising said investments and to encourage effective communication between ACERA and its investment managers (Manager(s)) and investment consultants (Consultant(s)).
+The Board is directed by law and given discretion to prudently invest the Fund's assets.
+The purpose of this statement of Policy is to assist ACERA in effectively supervising the Fund and to encourage effective communication between ACERA and its investment managers (Manager(s)) and investment consultants (Consultant(s)).